HidayatRivai2020/Kotlin_for_Android/app/src/main/java/com/example/learnkotlin/oop/README.md

 - Similar with the constructor from java
 - Allow initialization of variables and some logic to the class
 - Using `constructor` keyword
-- Can create multiple constuctor with different parameters
+- Can create multiple constructor with different parameters

 ## Encapsulation
 - Using `private` so updating the `properties` value will be limited